dotnet/docs/styleguide.md

 ## Write in 2nd person

-You should write your articles as though you are writing directly to the reader.
-You should use second person often (like I just have in these two sentences).
+You should write your articles as though you are speaking directly to the reader.
+You should use second person often (as I just have in these two sentences).
 2nd person doesn't always mean using the word 'you'.
 Write directly to the reader.
 Write imperative sentences.
 Tell your reader what you want them to learn.